 All drinks containing alcohol can hurt an unborn baby.
 A standard 12-ounce can of beer has the same amount of alcohol as a four-ounce glass of wine or a one-ounce shot of straight liquor.
 There is no safe kind of alcohol for a pregnant woman.

 Nearly half of all births in the United States are unplanned.
 Women who could become pregnant, even if they are not planning to do so, should not drink.
 If you are pregnant and drinking, stop.

 Having a Healthy Baby – On Time

 Babies go through important steps of development during the last weeks of pregnancy.
 Waiting to deliver at full term – at least 39 weeks – ensures that your newborn has the best possible chance in life.
 Let your doctor know that waiting until full term is important to you unless it is medically necessary to deliver sooner.

 If you're pregnant and have health challenges such as a chronic illness like high blood pressure or diabetes, or you're a teen mom or a smoker, we offer free assistance to improve your health so that you can have a healthier baby.
 Learn more about the range of health issues we address, and who qualifies for our Healthy Mothers, Healthy Babies program.

 Pregnancy Risk Assessment Monitoring Survey (PRAMS)

 The Pregnancy Risk Assessment Monitoring Survey is a joint project between the Mississippi State Department of Health and the Centers for Disease Control and Prevention (CDC).
 The purpose is to find out why some babies are born healthy and others are not.
-To do this the survey asks new mothers questions about their pregnancies.
+To do this, we mail a survey to new mothers with questions about their pregnancies.
 The answers are confidential and will assist us in learning more about ways to improve the chances for mothers and babies in Mississippi.
-The data will also assist for future planning.
+The data will also assist in planning for future health programs.